nmshd/documentation/_docs_explore/64-attribute-values.md

 ## FileReference

-A FileReference is a link to an Enmeshed [`File`]({% link _docs_explore/62-data-model.md %}#files) and can be used to add a File as an Attribute to an Identity.
+A FileReference is a link to an Enmeshed [`File`]({% link _docs_explore/62-data-model.md %}#files) and can be used to add a File as an Attribute of an Identity.
 One example for a use case is some kind of certificate.

 **Properties**